 Students can order reports on the College Board or ACT websites.
 Southwestern will also accept scores that appear on a student’s high school transcript as official.
 In addition, Southwestern will accept an unofficial score report that a student has downloaded from the College Board or ACT website and submitted to the Office of Admission.

 We consider academic performance above all else.
-Additionally, participation and demonstrated leadership in extracurricular activities, strength and depth of writing samples, SAT and/or ACT scores, cogency and content of recommendations, visit to campus, legacy connections, United Methodist Church membership, and recognition/achievement in national programs.
+Additionally, participation and demonstrated leadership in extracurricular activities, strength and depth of writing samples, SAT and/or ACT scores (if not applying under our test-optional path), cogency and content of recommendations, visit to campus, legacy connections, United Methodist Church membership, and recognition/achievement in national programs may also be considered.

 The Early Decision round is meant only for those students who know Southwestern is their first-choice school.
 Early Decision applicants, if offered admission, are required to commit to Southwestern by January 1, by submitting a non-refundable $500 deposit and withdrawing applications at all other institutions.
 Please note students applying Early Decision must submit the Early Decision Agreement along with their other required application materials.